vizzuhq/vizzu-lib/docs/content/tutorial/8-orientation-split-polar.md

 ## Orientation, split & polar

+> Now that you are familiar with the basic logic and operators of Vizzu, let's dive in with some more advanced features that you can use to create animated data stories and show the data from different perspectives.

 ### Switch the orienation = arrange by other axis

 > Switching orientation means that you put a measure from one axis to the other to